Tips Bulletin

 Add all the ingredients to the bucket and stir to mix the solution well.
 Use the sponge to apply the cleaner to the wall in sections.
 Scrub each area using circular motions to loosen up the dirt.
 This recipe works particularly well to clean nicotine off walls and eliminate the smell, as well.

-If you have nasty stains on the wall and the paint is an oil-based finish, try a scrub brush that has soft bristles to remove stubborn stains.
-After each section is clean, use a clean sponge and fresh water to wipe away all of the residue.
+If you have nasty stains on the wall and the paint is an oil-based finish, try a scrub brush with soft bristles to remove stubborn stains.
+After each section is clean, use a clean sponge and fresh water to wipe away the residue.
+Ensure you wipe down the walls with a dry towel after cleaning to prevent water marks.

 Removing Tough Stains from a Wall